haroun-b/bottle-me-maybe/README.md

 # Bottle Me Maybe

-A collaboration between Caetano S. and Haroun B. as Project no 2 of the Ironhack WebDev Bootcamp, Bottle Me Maybe is a simple express app which allows it's users to exchange messages "ie: Bottles" using HTTP.
+A collaboration between Caetano S. and Haroun B. as Project no 2 of the Ironhack WebDev Bootcamp, Bottle Me Maybe is a simple express app which allows its users to exchange messages "ie: Bottles" using HTTP.

 Bottles are exchanged anonymously by default.
 But users may reveal their usernames at any point.